Aytmant History, Family Crest & Coats of Arms

 The surname Aytmant was first found in the counties of Fifeshire and Forfarshire, in Scotland.
 It is said that Akeman commanded MacBeth's troops in the siege of Dunsinane Castle and ordered the attack in 1057.
 One of the earliest records for the name was Alisaundre Akeman who swore an oath of allegiance to King Edward I in 1296.
 "The tombs of ten John Aikmans are said to be in Arbroath Abbey."

-Important Dates for the Aytmant family
+Early History of the Aytmant family

 This web page shows only a small excerpt of our Aytmant research.
 Another 60 words (4 lines of text) covering the years 1575, 1682, 1731 and 1707 are included under the topic Early Aytmant History in all our PDF Extended History products and printed products wherever possible.